aoterodelaroza/acpdb/README.md

 combination of method and set, and about the completeness of the training set (may be slow).

-#### Literature References
+#### Individual Tables

 ~~~
 PRINT LITREF [BIBTEX]
+PRINT SET
 ~~~
-Print the literature references in the database.
-If the BIBTEX keyword is used, write the list of literature references in bibtex format.
+Print the individual tables in the database.
+In the case of the literature references (LITREF), if the BIBTEX keyword is used, write the list of literature references in bibtex format.

 ### Inserting Data